Constraints on Decaying Sterile Neutrinos from Solar Antineutrinos

 We have shown that up to some model dependence one should expect that regular nuclear processes in the Sun create an antineutrino flux.
 Such flux is stringently constrained by most of the solar neutrino experiments, at a $O({\rm few}\times 10^{-5})$ level owing to a larger cross sections for the IBD processes, and additional structure to the signal that has been exploited to cut on backgrounds.
 After application of these constraints, our results disfavor large part of the parameter space of the model in Ref. \cite{Dentler:2019dhz}, and disfavor this mechanism as an explanation of the LSND excess, while significantly narrowing possible parameter space for the MiniBooNE excess.
+The simulations used to produce the results in this paper are publicly available on \textsc{g}it\textsc{h}ub\footnote{~\href{https://github.com/mhostert/SolarDecayingSteriles}{{\faGithub}\, github.com/mhostert/SolarDecayingSteriles}.}.

 In general, our limits disfavor large $\nu\to\overline{\nu}$ transitions that could improve the combined fit of LSND and MiniBooNE data.
 Such transitions could in principle be avoided if $\phi$ is lighter than the lightest neutrino state, in which case, mixing angles and CP phases have to be fine-tuned to avoid light neutrino decays.
 The alternative models with parity violation or apparent LN violation presented in \refsec{sec:alternatives} may avoid $\nu\to\overline{\nu}$ transitions even for massive $\phi$, but would require a case-by-case study of the SBL physics and additional constraints.